petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-amd-gpu-linux.md

 ### Internet connectivity

-The Microsoft Azure Extension for AMD GPU Drivers requires that the target VM is connected to the internet and has access.
+The AMD GPU Drivers Extension requires that the target VM is connected to the internet and has access.

-## Extension schema
+## Review the extension schema

-The following JSON shows the schema for the extension:
+The following JSON snippet shows the schema for the extension:

 ```json
 {